MR

 Are Life Settlements Legal in Canada?
 Can I Sell My Life Insurance Policy In Canada?

-Quebec, New Brunswick, Nova Scotia, and Saskatchewan are the only provinces that currently allow selling life insurance policies.
-There have been several attempts to legalize it in Ontario, but it has been met with resistance.
+Currently, only Quebec, New Brunswick, Nova Scotia, and Saskatchewan allow selling life insurance policies.
+In contrast, efforts to legalize it in Ontario have faced significant resistance.

-Benefits Of Selling Your Life Insurance Policy
+Benefits of Selling Your Life Insurance Policy

 Downsides Of Selling Your Life Insurance Policy

-For example, suppose you paid $30,000 in premiums for your life insurance policy and sell it for $45,000.
-In that case, you will pay taxes on the $15,000 you earn.
+To illustrate, let’s say you paid a total of $30,000 in premiums for your life insurance policy and manage to sell it for $45,000.
+In this scenario, you will be subject to taxes on the $15,000 that you earned through the sale.

 Is Selling Your Life Insurance Policy A Good Idea?